 But sometimes, even the most well-meaning and experienced growers will give advice based on their genetics, environment or personal grow style, and it might not necessarily apply to your particular situation.
 I highly recommend to always listen to your instincts if advice just doesn’t seem right.
 Just like a medical doctor who seems wrong.
 No one knows your plants (or body) better than you.

 These plants were grown together from seed in the same environment.
 One stayed small, the other got huge.
 Genetics makes a huge difference!
 Now imagine if they had been grown in different setups with different grow styles.
 Advice that works for one plant might not be good advice for the other.

 All that being said, some of the most experienced and talented growers are sharing their knowledge online, and it’s worth seeking out online growing communities during your personal growing journey.

 If you’re looking for a friendly and safe place to talk to other growers online, GWE has one of the (in my opinion) best cannabis growing communities!

 I hope that helps you as much as it would have helped me when I started growing.

 If you haven’t started growing marijuana yet, today is the day!

 Wondering where to buy marijuana seeds?
-There's lot of choices, but learn about the marijuana seed bank I recommend here: http://www.growweedeasy.com/seeds
+There are lot of choices, but learn about the marijuana seed banks we recommend here: https://www.growweedeasy.com/seeds

 About Nebula Haze

-Nebula Haze founded GrowWeedEasy.com in 2010 after growing her own medical marijuana for 6 years in the California Bay Area.
-She has published dozens of growing articles in print and online and is dedicated to showing others how easy it is to grow marijuana indoors.
+Nebula Haze founded GrowWeedEasy.com with her husband Sirius Fourside in 2010.
+They have published hundreds of growing articles in print and online, and are dedicated to teaching people how easy it is to grow marijuana indoors.